 Some injuries may be manageable at home but don’t be stubborn.
 If you have a major injury, or if a nagging pain and discomfort don’t clear up — get help.
 Primary care physicians can handle many exercise-induced problems, but more difficult issues require orthopaedists, physical therapists, and sports physicians.

 Don’t wait too long before doing something about what’s holding you back.
 The earlier you seek help, the sooner you prevent injuries from progressing and wreaking havoc to the affected site.

-For more information, a thorough evaluation, and proper treatment, you may schedule a consultation with Dr Andrew Dutton today.
+For more information, a thorough evaluation, and proper treatment, you may schedule a consultation with A/Professor Andrew Dutton today.

 A/Professor Andrew Quoc Dutton Orthopaedic & Sports Clinic Insurance

 The A/Professor Andrew Quoc Dutton Orthopaedic & Sports Clinic offers minimally invasive and surgical treatments for sports-related injuries and orthopaedic conditions.